surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/Get-Job.md

 parameter, introduced in Windows PowerShell 3.0 is valid only on custom job types, such as workflow jobs and scheduled jobs.

-The first command uses the **Workflow** keyword to create the WFProcess workflow.
+The first command uses the `workflow` keyword to create the WFProcess workflow.
 The second command uses the **AsJob** parameter of the WFProcess workflow to run the workflow as a background job.
 It uses the **JobName** parameter of the workflow to specify a name for the job, and the **PSPrivateMetadata** parameter of the workflow to specify a custom ID.
 The third command uses the